 Step 3: Open the newly created .zip file and open the "Word" folder within it.
 Here, locate a file named "settings.xml" and delete it.

 Step 4: Close the window and then rename the file from .zip to .docx.

 You should now be able to open the word file and remove any editing restrictions without any problems.

-The next time you have a locked word document and don't know what to do, consider the above solutions.
-Above all else, it may be a good idea to invest in Passper for Word as it can help overcome any restrictions or password protections on any word document.
+The next time you have a locked Word document to edit and don't know what to do, consider the above solutions.
+Above all else, it may be a good idea to invest in Passper for Word as it can help overcome any restrictions or password protections on any Word document.
 The program is easy to use and will save you a lot of time when you've lost or forgotten your password.